psurya1994/books/surya-penmetsa/list-of-topics-for-discussion.md

 - What's one thing, if you do well, makes all other goals easier to achieve?
 - If you had a chance to switch you life with somebody else, how would you do it with?
 If not, why not?

+If you know them well:
+- Bring up memories together.

 General topics:
 - COVID.
 Elections.
 Black lives matter.
 Free will.
 Stoicism.
 Distractions.